SiliconLabs/zigbee_applications/zigbee_concepts/Zigbee-Networking-Concepts/Networking Concepts - Messaging (Unicast, Broadcast, Multicast).md

 ![Figure 16](./resources/messaging-16.png)

 Groups usually managed via ZCL Groups cluster (see Groups client & server plugins and Zigbee cluster library Specification for more information).
-The table on the right side shows the commands supported by the Group cluster.
+The table above shows the commands supported by the Group cluster.

 The multicast message can be sent by API __`emberAfSendMulticast()`__.